Spies Like Us (song): Critical reception

 Director of the film John Landis has stated that he thought it was "a terrible song", but couldn't say no to McCartney and Warner Bros.

 Music video

 The music video for the song, directed by John Landis (who also directed the film), was not aired by the BBC because Dan Aykroyd and Chevy Chase appeared in it playing instruments.
 British labour rules at the time prohibited non-musicians from performing in videos, and Aykroyd and Chase did not actually play on the record though both have worked as professional musicians in other contexts.
 The video ends with McCartney, Chase, and Aykroyd walking across Abbey Road, parodying the Beatles' Abbey Road album cover.
-A second version of the video, which is very rare, also includes Donna Dixon and Vanessa Angel singing the outro alongside Paul McCartney and Dan Aykroyd.
+A second version of the video includes Donna Dixon and Vanessa Angel singing the outro alongside Paul McCartney and Dan Aykroyd.

 The video was however played on the long running BBC show Top of the Pops (TOTP) on 2 January 1986 having already briefly featured in its Top 40 Breakers section during December 1985.